OFRIN/Accepted_Paper_List_Crawling/README.md

 # Motivation
-Most researchers read papers to find new things or develop new algorithms.
-For example, when I searched articles about weakly supervised semantic segmentation, I should spend the time.
-Specifically, I divided the searching procedure into three steps.
+Most researchers read papers to find new ideas or develop new algorithms.
+For example, I should spend the time on searching articles about weakly-supervised semantic segmentation.
+Specifically, I divided the searching procedures into three steps.

-1. Seek the papers on some browser. (ex.
+1. Seek the papers online. (ex.
 Google Scholar)
 2. Make the list of papers.
-3. Read the abstract of a paper to decide to study the details.
+3. Read the abstract of a paper to decide which one to be studied.

-To tackle this issue, I focused on how to check the validity of the paper quickly.
-So, I defined four principal parts which are title, abstract, tables, and figures.
-Also, I developed the crawler to create the list associated with keywords the user typed automatically.
+Therefore, I developed the crawler to automatically create the list in line with keywords .
+I defined four principal parts which are title, abstract, tables, and figures.

 In the next section, I am going to explain the details of the crawler.